Football coach says he was fired for not having enough white players

 CHERRY HILL, New Jersey (WABC) --Controversy is surrounding the firing of a football coach at a Catholic high school in New Jersey.

-Nick Strom say he got fired because there are not enough white students on the team.
+Nick Strom says he got fired because there are not enough white students on the team.

-He says since his first season at Camdon Catholic, the school president has asked him to "get more white players on the field because they would connect with the alumni base."
+He says since his first season at Camden Catholic, the school president has asked him to "get more white players on the field because they would connect with the alumni base."

 The coach says the team is now about half minority.